2/21/2025

 speaker

 Thank you.
-Once again, please press star one should you wish to ask a question.
-Your next question is from Ben from from the capital markets.
-Your line is open.
+Once again, please press star 1 should you wish to ask a question.
+Your next question is from Ben Frum from BMO Capital Markets.
+Your line is now open.

 speaker

-Hi.
-Good morning.
-I just want to touch base on the tax conversation.
-And I just want to clarify on the corporate expense side.
-It sounds like the all the tax losses that you've you've had, you've basically already said and go for it.
-You get a benefit.
-Is there anything any other moving parts outside of that?
+Hi, good morning.
+I just want to touch base on the tax conversations.
+And I just want to clarify on the corporate expense side, it sounds like all the tax losses that you've had, you've basically accelerated that and on a go forward basis, you get a benefit.
+Is there anything, any other moving parts outside of that?

 speaker